 Next, think about the items on your list and assign them to one of the following categories: necessity, opportunity, and charity, or what you would like to do to make the world a better place.
 What necessities do you need for your family and loved ones now?
 If these are covered, what opportunities would you want to provide for yourself and your loved ones?
 Then, evaluate how you can interact with the world to make it a better place.
 There is truth to the saying, “if you give, you will receive.”

 An experienced financial advisor, located right here in Mount Pleasant, can also help you explore by asking leading questions or providing objective feedback.
 Are the things that are important to you covered on your list of necessities, opportunities, and charitable acts?
 Were some left off?
 Were there any additions?
 If so, why?
 Exploring these questions is a crucial aspect of defining your personal values and developing a strategic wealth management plan that will help you lead a more fulfilling life.

 Understanding Your Financial Resources

 Many feel that if they can just accumulate enough money to cover the basic necessities, they can then focus on the gratifying opportunities and making the world a better place.
 The opposite mindset is necessary to achieve personal success.
 Think of your financial resources as a vehicle for you to further your core values and achieve your goals.

-When viewing your resources as a means rather than an end goal, it often lifts the financial burden of feeling like you will never have enough.
+When your perspective on money is viewed as a means rather than an end goal, it often lifts the financial burden of feeling like you will never have enough.
 More often than not, success is attainable by maintaining a balance between your core values, life goals, and finances.
 Let’s explore a different way of looking at money.
 Imagine that you will receive a check for a hundred million dollars every single Friday for the rest of your life.
 Now, pause for a moment and think about what you would do with all of that money.
 What sort of things would you buy?